 Corporate Volunteer Nights

 We offer corporations volunteer nights as staff morale building nights and a place where together it is possible to give back to community.
-Groups from Golden Sachs, First Eagle Investors, Travelers, Societe Generale, Discovery Communications and FCB-Health.
+Groups from Goldman Sachs, First Eagle Investors, Travelers, Societe Generale, Discovery Communications and FCB-Health.
 Volunteers share a common humanity and can create a spiritual bond in the time we share together.

 Students from Manhattanville have joined us for over 17 years.
 Other universities that send students to join us include Pace, Columbia, NYU, John Jay, Appalachian State University and Fordham.
 Many are social work students and we organize special lectures on subjects such as the urban poor and the health issues faced by the homeless given by our social workers.